tsherif/scroll-em/README.md

   });
 ```

-By default, elements will jump to the calculated target position.
-To smooth animations, an easing value can be set using **ScrollEm.setEasing()**.
+By default, elements will jump to the calculated target style.
+To smooth transitions, an easing value can be set using **ScrollEm.setEasing()**.

 ```JavaScript
   ScrollEm.setEasing(0.7);